Atlas Rules Resources Adventures Stories FAQ Search Links

 Fontegreca (100) is a newly built Alphatian farming village near the ruins of Sydylys.

 AC 1000 - Alphatian 92%, Hattian 7%, Others 1%

 AC 1014 - Kerendians 35%, Alphatian 30%, Fen 25%, Hattian 5%, Belcadiz Elf 4%, Other 1%

 AC 1000 – Alphatian, Thyatin common (Hattian dialect)

 AC 1014 – due to large mix of ethnicities it was ordered by Princess Dolores that Thyatin common would be the official language

 AC 1014 – Due to the reorganization and re-tasking of the Glantrian army after the Great War no units of the Glantrian army are currently stationed within the Principality.
-The Grand Army Expansion and Reorganization Act of AC1010 made internal policing and security of the individual principalities the responsibility of the ruling Princes.
+The Grand Army Expansion and Reorganization Act of AC1010 made internal policing and security of the individual principalities the responsibility of the ruling Princes who do not command army divisions.
 Princess Dolores maintains a police of 250 men (F1) who handle internal policing within the principality and is stationed at Volnay.

 For approximately the next 150 years the principality was a relative quiet and peaceful area with only minor border skirmishing with the Thyatins to the west, under the rule of the Alphatian Princes of Blackhill.
 The region was very prosperous and become a leading producer of magically-enhanced vegetables and fruits that became very popular at the capital.
 The region also became a leading source for livestock and horse.
 Blackhill also had natural resources in the form of black oil and blackrock which were black stones that burned and were widely used by commoners for heating during the long and often brutal Glantrian winters.
 The unchecked prosperity and peace of the Principality however was forever shattered with the Great War between Glantri and Alphatia.